Generic name: onabotulinumtoxinA

 Primary Axillary Hyperhidrosis

 The recommended dose is 50 Units per axilla.
 The hyperhidrotic area to be injected should be defined using standard staining techniques, e.g., Minor's Iodine-Starch Test.
-The recommended dilution is 100 Units/4 mL with 0.9% preservative-free sterile saline (see Dilution Table).
+The recommended dilution is 100 Units/4 mL with 0.9% preservative-free sterile saline (see Table 1).
 Using a 30 gauge needle, 50 Units of BOTOX (2 mL) is injected intradermally in 0.1 to 0.2 mL aliquots to each axilla evenly distributed in multiple sites (10-15) approximately 1-2 cm apart.

 Repeat injections for hyperhidrosis should be administered when the clinical effect of a previous injection diminishes.